 A sealed record is not a “red flag” of any kind.
 A CORI report with a sealed record will show “No Adult Criminal Records on File”.

 Who is Eligible to have a Mass Criminal Record Sealed?

 Most non-convictions, dismissals, and not-guilty verdicts are eligible to be sealed immediately.
-A CWOF (Continuance without a finding) is eligible for sealing once the probation term has ended and the case has been dismissed.
+If you received a CWOF (Continuance without a finding) you are eligible to petition the court for sealing once the probation term has ended and the case has been dismissed.